-Fancy spending a gap year working holiday in the UK but want to stay away from the bustling and hectic cities?
+Fancy spending a gap year or working holiday in the UK but want to stay away from the bustling and hectic cities?
 If so, then look up north!
-There are loads of fantastic rural regions that offer glorious countryside and thrilling coastlines.
-These are the best spots for you if you plan on spending all of your free time on your working holiday exploring the great outdoors.
+To live and work in North Yorkshire will offer you glorious countryside and thrilling coastlines.
+These are the best spots for you if you plan on spending your free time on your working holiday exploring the great outdoors.

-One brilliant area for outdoor enthusiasts is North Yorkshire.
+North Yorkshire is a brilliant area for outdoor enthusiasts.
 There are two national parks in the region, so you will certainly have plenty of fantastic walking and cycling opportunities.
-For days out, you can head to the coast and enjoy some good old fish and chips followed by a pint from a local brewery.
+For days out, you can head to the coast, enjoying some good old fish and chips.
+Or even stop for a pint from a local brewery.

 Still not sold on a gap year or working holiday in North Yorkshire?
 Here are some points that will certainly change your mind!

 The North Yorkshire Coast

 North Yorkshire is known for its epic coastline.
 It’s certainly a very rugged coastline and most of it has been left untouched.
 Quaint fishing villages dot the shore all the way along, and you will also find some bigger seaside towns, such as Whitby and Scarborough, that are now huge tourist destinations.
 The popular town of Whitby is home to the famous Whitby Abbey, which is said to have inspired Bram Stoker to write Dracula.
 Once you’ve seen all of Whitby’s sights, head down the coast to Scarborough.
 This larger seaside town is known for its great entertainment, including beachside amusements, plethora of bars, and evening shows at Scarborough Spa.